 in a two-column layout

-with 9pt or higher font
+with 9pt or larger font

-under 4 pages (this includes the main text/tables/graphs, etc., but references and detailed analysis of the costs may be
+under 4 pages (this includes the main text/tables/graphs, etc., but references and detailed analysis of the costs may be outside the 4-page limit)

 All submissions must be made via the CBP-NG HotCRP submission site.